Pub Date: 1989

-Ms. Neri also ties her parable from the beginning of the book into her main story: Esteban becomes wealthy, but realizes that it’s no good if he doesn’t have Krissoula, who he loves very much.
-For Krissoula, she almost married Felipe-who is later killed “off-screen”-but comes to realize that she may gain wealth by marrying him, but she would not be loved, as only Esteban could provide her with the true love she has been seeking all of her life.
+Ms. Neri also ties her parable from the beginning of the book into her main story.
+Esteban becomes wealthy, but realizes that it’s no good if he doesn’t have Krissoula, whom he loves very much.
+For Krissoula, she almost married Felipe-who is later killed “off-screen”.
+She comes to realize that though she may gain wealth by marrying Felipe, Krissoula would not be loved.
+For only Esteban could provide her with the true love she has been seeking all of her life.

 Ms. Neri is also a very good “scenic” writer.
 By that, I mean that she is very descriptive in her writing of scenes and takes me, as a reader, into her scenes.

 Like the majority of Ms. Neri’s books, Midnight Captive is overlong (This is the 10th book I’ve read by Ms. Neri, and only one has come in at less than 500 pages.
 Midnight Captive checks in at 512 pages).
 There were way too many exclamation points at the end of paragraphs and sentences.
 I also felt the storyline about the overthrow of the Argentine government to be tacked on as a way to extend the page count and not really important or relevant to the book as a whole.